 The return of the stolen tapestries

-30 August 1661 is one of the main dates in the history of Saint-Gaudens, as it marks the return to the collegiate church of the relics of the saint who gave his name to the town, which had been dispersed to escape looting and wars.
-September 26, 1997 could also become a date celebrated by the people of Saint-Gaudens, as it marks the return to the same collegiate church of two priceless Aubusson tapestries stolen by daring burglars more than seven years earlier.
+August 30, 1661 is one of the main dates in the history of Saint-Gaudens since it marks the return to the collegiate church of the relics of the saint who gave his name to the town, which had been dispersed to escape looting and wars.
+September 26, 1997 could also become a date celebrated by the people of Saint-Gaudens, since it marked the return to the same collegiate church of two priceless Aubusson tapestries stolen by audacious burglars more than seven years earlier.

-The Triumph of Faith, a copy of a painting by Rubens, and the Martyrdom of Saint-Gaudens, which recounts the legend of the saint, who was beheaded by the Visigoths, vanished on the night of 20 December 1989.
+The Triumph of Faith, a copy of a painting by Rubens, and the Martyrdom of Saint-Gaudens, which recounts the legend of the saint who was beheaded by the Visigoths, disappeared during the night of December 20, 1989.
 Produced around 1760 by the Royal Aubusson Manufactory, the two works did not reappear until seven years later at an auction in New York at Sotheby's.
 It was an Aubusson documentalist who identified the stolen works by consulting the sale catalogue out of curiosity.

-A lengthy FBI investigation established the good faith of the seller and multiple negotiations between the American authorities and the French ministries concerned made it possible to recover the stolen tapestries, no doubt in exchange for money.
+A long FBI investigation established the good faith of the seller and multiple negotiations between the American authorities and the French ministries involved made it possible to recover the stolen tapestries, no doubt in exchange for money.
 The poor shepherd Gaudens was thus able to return to his place of burial.
 As for the thieves, they are still at large...

 SAINT-GAUDENS AND CYCLING